tembo-io/website/docusaurus/docs/tembo-stacks/intro-to-stacks.md

 |[Vector DB](vector-db.md)| Pinecone, Weaviate |
 |[Standard](standard.md)| Amazon RDS |

+We are actively working on additional Stacks.
+Check out the [Tembo Roadmap](https://roadmap.tembo.io/roadmap) and upvote your favorites and Stack you'd like to see next.

 ## Anatomy of a Stack

 A stack consists of a number of components that are optimized for a particular use case.
 A stack includes: